TengjiaoHE/Multimodal-PE/README.md

 1. **2D only**: Current implementation is for range-depth (r-z) problems
 2. **Fluid media**: Does not handle elastic seabeds (see elastic PE extensions)
 3. **One-way**: No backscattering (inherent to PE methods)
-4. **Paraxial**: Best for propagation angles < 70° (wide-angle valid to ~85°)

 ## Troubleshooting

 ### Common Issues

 **Numerical instability**
-- Reduce range step Δr
+- Reduce range step Δr or depth step Δz
-- Increase number of modes M
 - Check PML parameters

-**Poor accuracy**
-- Increase Padé order (e.g., 10 or 12)
-- Refine depth grid
-- Verify environment interpolation

 **Slow performance**
 - Use single precision